squaremo/xamaral/README.md

 ## Secrets handling.

 One of the challenges for publicly accessible code bases is dealing with secrets.
 Even when code is not publicly accessible it's best practice not to commit raw secrets to your version control.
-I'd welcome any observations about problems with the setup described below.

 Every necessary to recreate the complete system is contained in this repo, and this includes secrets.

-Raw secrets use [git-crypt](https://github.com/AGWA/git-crypt) to ensure that secrets are only accessible as I intend to permit.
-Every file matching the pattern *secrets.json is encrypted via git-crypt.
-This is fine in contexts where it's safe to unlock the repo, such as developer machines.
-However suppose we have a key that an application we're deploying to k8s needs to access an external service.
-Here we can make use of [sealed secrets](https://github.com/bitnami-labs/sealed-secrets) to generate secret data that can be committed raw to git, because they are generated using a public key for the sealed secrets controller, and hence can only be decrypted by the sealed secrets controller.

 Note the different roles played by git-crypt and sealed secrets. git-crypt is used to encrypt secrets and those encrypted secrets are the authoritative of